spring-attic/spring-framework-issues/README.markdown

 ## Welcome!

 This repository is designed to allow Spring users and team members to contribute self-contained projects reproducing issues logged against Spring's JIRA issue tracker at https://jira.springsource.org.
-It offers the following advantages to attaching .zip, or even patch files to JIRA issues:
+It offers the following advantages over attaching .zip or even patch files to JIRA issues:

-* A streamlined process for evaluating issues -- more bugs fixed more quickly!
+* A streamlined process for evaluating issues so more bugs get fixed more quickly!
 * A set of template projects to choose from
-* Two-way communication with the Spring team based on working code -- we can make modifications and you can track them
+* Two-way communication with the Spring team based on working code
 * Improved code sharing across the Spring team
 * A back-reference and a valuable archive of small Spring projects across a wide range of use cases and features

-We hope you'll find it to be a convenient and useful way of interacting with the Spring team.
+All around a better way of interacting with the Spring team.

+### Logging an issue against Spring's JIRA issue tracker

+1. First, [search SPR JIRA](https://jira.springframework.org/browse/SPR) to see if your issue has already been reported.
+If so, there may already be a reproduction issue in this repository!
+1. If after searching an issue does not already exist, [create a new issue](https://jira.springsource.org/secure/CreateIssue!default.jspa)
+    * You will now have an issue named, for example, "SPR-9876".
+Make note of this, as you'll need it below when creating your project.

-## How to use this repository
+## Using this repository to demonstrate the issue

-The instructions below assume that you've encountered a bug against the core Spring Framework project.
-If that's the case, carry on!
+Assuming you've encountered and logged a bug against the core Spring Framework project you can now add a project to demonstrate it.

 ### First-time setup